 - Finally, with the real truth of the situation in front of you, try to come up with solutions.
 What decisions can you make, such as gathering information, making phone calls, etc., to resolve the matter.
 It might be something more passive like accepting the unknowns in life, as well.

-- Repeat the steps above for any additional fears that come up during the process.
+- Repeat the steps above for any additional fears or feared ideas that come up during the process.

 If you are working through emotional pain, you may encounter the idea of trying to become accepting of everything.
 This will reduce the pain you experience, yes, BUT: DO NOT BE FOOLED INTO ACCEPTING ANY IDEA AS TRUE – the fact that we fear an idea doesn’t mean that we’re just too cowardly to accept the “truth” – every fear is only a POSSIBLE TRUTH, and it’s important to treat it as such, rather than diving headfirst into every dangerous idea that pops into your head in order to be courageous or solve emotional pain or whatever other reason.